 Probably the most dangerous aspect of the K-hole effect has to do with the total state of helplessness users enter into, which can be especially risky within a party or nightclub environment.
 In effect, this group of ketamine side effects accounts for its label as a “date-rape” drug.

 Many people turn to hallucinogen drug use in order to avoid the high risk of addiction that comes with other forms of drug abuse.
 Ketamine is one of the few hallucinogens that carries a fairly high risk for addiction.
 While ketamine side effects may well warrant reducing or putting a stop to drug use altogether, with continued drug use, ketamine’s addiction potential makes it increasingly difficult to do so.

-If you suspect you or someone you know may be experiencing ketamine side effects and have questions about available treatment options, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our specialists.
+If you suspect you or someone you know may be experiencing ketamine side effects and have questions about available treatment options, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our specialists.